trigaten/Learn_Prompting/docs/image_prompting/shot_type.md

 ## Notes

-Similar to the note on the previous page, our working definition of quality boosters differs from Oppenlaender et al.(@oppenlaender2022taxonomy).
-This being said, it is sometimes difficult to exactly distinguish between quality boosters and style modifiers.
+It is difficult to find difference between some shot types.